 Usually, when AC is switched ON, you are possibly expected to blow hot air for a while until the evaporator becomes cool enough to blow cold air.
 That is normal.
-When you take your car along the route and suddenly realized that your AC started to blow hot air, then you for sure there is an underline reason for the car’s AC malfunction.
+When you take your car on a long route and suddenly realized that your A/C started to provide heated air, then you for sure there is an underline reason for the car’s AC malfunction.

 Here is a simple guide that will help you find out the underline reason.
 In this powerful guide, you are going to quickly learn the eleven reasons for a car air conditioner which start blowing warm air.

-Related Post • How Car Air Conditioner Works (Animation): Science-Based
+Related Post • How Car A/C Works (Animation): Science-Based

 Car AC Blows Cold Then Warm

-An automotive air conditioning that blows cold air for a while than warm air is called Intermittent cooling.
-A car air conditioner starts cold and then gets warm feels like the AC is tricking you.
+An automotive air conditioning that emits cold air for a while than warm air is called Intermittent cooling.
+A car air conditioner starts cold and then gets warm feels like the A/C is tricking you.
 There are several reasons why a car’s ac system blows cold than warm.
-Here, you will find the possible causes for a car AC blowing cold and warm air.
+Here, you will find the possible causes for a car A/C blowing cold and warm air.

 11 Reasons For Car Air Conditioners to Blows Cold Then Warm

-Below are the eleven complete reasons for a car air conditioner to blow cool air and then warm.
+Below are the eleven complete reasons for a car A/C to blow cool air and then warm.

 2. Blocked Drain Pipe